genomicsclass/book/pages/background.md

 ![plot of chunk unnamed-chunk-2](figure/background-unnamed-chunk-2.png)

-Note that distinguishing these 16 genes from the highly variabe (noisy) data seems impossible.
+Note that distinguishing these 16 genes from the highly variable (noisy) data seems impossible.
 So why so much noise?
 It turns out that modeling can help us explain this.

 ## Background noise
 Microarray data is known to contain what is called _background noise_.
 Even in cases were a target is not present, a probe will return an intensity.
 We have experimental data to confirm this.